Have a query about our services? Here are the questions that we get asked most often.

 MESMAC stands for ‘MEn who have Sex with Men – Action in the Community’.
 It is an acronym that we no longer officially use, although we are often asked what it means, out of curiosity.
 The name reflects both the grassroots origins of the organisation and our commitment to a community development approach to our work.

 Yorkshire MESMAC is a sexual health project, established in 1990.
-With offices in Bradford, Leeds, Wakefield, York, North Yorkshire and Hull, we are one of the biggest sexual health projects in Britain.
-We undertake HIV prevention and sexual health promotion work with men who have sex with men, BME communities, young LGB&T* people, women who are dating after divorce or separation and other community groups.
+With offices in Bradford, Leeds, Rotherham and Hull, we are one of the biggest sexual health projects in Britain.
+We undertake HIV prevention and sexual health promotion work with men who have sex with men, people of colour and other marginalised races, young LGB&T people, women who are dating after divorce or separation and other community groups.
 We offer a range of services including: